-Do you want to discover how conversational marketing works for your business?
+Do you want to discover how Chatbots can be included in your Marketing Strategy?

-And, how chatbots can support and benefit your brand as well as your audience?
+And, how they can support and benefit your brand, as well as your audience?

 Then this article is for you.

-In this article, which is part of a series of articles written in collaboration with Rebrandly, you’ll learn what conversational marketing is, understand the importance of it, and discover how it actually works on social media.
-See also the first two articles in this series: The Website Chatbot and Best Chatbot Uses for Business.
+In this article, which is part of a series of articles written in collaboration with Rebrandly, you’ll learn how to integrate Chatbots in your Social Media Marketing Strategy, what conversational marketing is, understand the importance of it, and discover how it actually works on Social Media.

 More and more marketers consider the use of chatbots on social media as a must-have rather than a nice to have.
-The bot efficiency in social media is already proven by the simple yet essential fact that it generates a more personal engagement with users.
+The efficiency of a social media chatbot is already proven by the simple yet essential fact that it generates a more personal engagement with users.

 If you opt to use a smart chatbot to automate your customer service on social media platforms, you basically start gaining access to a bunch of advantages for your brand.
 The greatest benefit may actually be the fact that a chatbot will provide your customers with a smart assistant with the ability to communicate with them almost like a human consultant and it will progressively begin to get to know your customers and which of your products they are interested in.

 A great thing about adopting chatbot use in your company’s benefit is the fact that there are several pre-developed chatbots (that can still provide you with advanced features such as artificial intelligence, and also the ability to integrate into multiple social network channel) that you can make use of at a monthly fee.
 Although this type of technology can cost even thousands of dollars to thoroughly develop, pre-developed ones will only cost a fraction of the cost.

 Here are some top reasons why it’s time to implement chatbots into your social media marketing strategy: